RUS 111. Elementary Russian I. (4 h)

 RUS 317.
 Seminar in Russian Literature.
 (3 h)

 In-depth reading and discussion of shorter works of poetry and prose by the foremost Russian authors from the 19th century to the present.
-P-RUS 212 or 210.
+May be repeated for credit when topics vary.
+P-RUS 210 or 212.

 RUS 321.
 Conversation and Composition.
 (3 h)

 Intensive practice in composition and conversation based on contemporary Russian materials.
-P - RUS 210 or 212.
+May be repeated for credit when topics vary.
+P – RUS 210 or 212.

 Mastery of Russian declension and conjugation, with special attention to the correct use of reference materials.
 Syntax of complex and problematic sentences.
+May be repeated for credit with permission of the instructor.
 P-RUS 321.

 RUS 330.
 Structure of Russian.
 (3 h)